aourednik/historical-basemaps/pmtiles/README.md

 ./pmtiles/build-pmtiles.sh historical-basemaps-v1
 ```

 The script is safe to rerun.
-It overwrites the previous `.mbtiles`, `.pmtiles`, and layer manifest outputs for the selected basename.
+It overwrites the previous `.mbtiles` and `.pmtiles` outputs for the selected basename.

 By default, `build-pmtiles.sh` uses `pmtiles/processed_geojson/` when it exists and contains world snapshots.
 To force raw source files from `geojson/`, run: